JordyBaylac/user-management-service/README.md

 3. __Update user data__.
 Given a system assigned user ID, it will allow to change user attributes.

 ## Architecture
+I have put best effort into trying to apply best practices regarding code organization.
+This solution embraces decoupling and extensibility thorough inversion of control.
+There is a lot of room for improvement, but I think this architecture will make it easier to change and evolve with new requirements.

 ![Architecture](architecture.png)

 ### Project layout